Swapnil-ingle/Swapnil-ingle.github.io/solid.md

 ## SOLID programming principles

-The SOLID principles is a framework one should follow in order to write a readable, maintainable and extendable code.
+The SOLID principles are a framework one should follow in order to write readable, maintainable, and extendable code.

 ### SOLID is an acronym for: